christophstrasen/LQR/docs/project_logbook.md

 5. **Join semantics can be layered like functions:** Even without a DSL, composing joins (`InnerJoin(A, LeftJoin(B, OuterJoin(C, D)))`) reads naturally and mirrors SQL.
 A future API could wrap our `createJoinStream` helper to provide fluent sugar while retaining the same underlying mechanics.

 ### Open questions / next steps
-- Broaden join types (left/right/anti/full) and allow per-join window policies (time-based or count-based) to balance correctness vs. resource limits.
+- Broaden join types (left/right/anti/full) and allow per-join join window policies (time-based or count-based) to balance correctness vs. resource limits.
 - Emit normalized `key` (derived from `on` selector) alongside `left/right` entries so downstream stages don’t need to re-derive join fields.
 - Explore cascading joins in code, ensuring key selectors and cache options propagate cleanly.
 - Investigate multi-source joins (more than two streams) to compare ergonomics and resource usage with binary chaining.